Thecentury/linq-to-collections/readme.md

 ## Usage

 1. Add a reference to `LinqToCollection.dll`
-2. Add a usage directive to `Thecentury.Linq`
+2. Add a using directive to `Thecentury.Linq`
 3. Use well-known Linq extension methods